k0r10n/ffmpeg_player/README.md

 ## Description
 This is the simplest way of programming player using ffmpeg libraries without additional dependencies.
 No SDL, no multithreading, no Boost and other stuff.
-It uses only ffmpeg libraries for decoding and OpenGL for rendering.
+It uses only ffmpeg libraries for decoding video (without audio) and OpenGL for rendering.

 ## Building
 By default all builds are statically linked and debug.